deavmi/twine/doc/03-router.md

 The advertising of routes works as follows.
 Given a route $r_i$ in our routing table, we construct a new route, $r_i_{out}$ of which has all the attributes of the current route's ($r_i$'s) attributes **however** we update the `via` (or _gateway_) of $r_i_{out}$ to be that of our public key.
-Only _then_ do we send out the advertisment over the `Link` in the form of a broadcast.
+Only _then_ do we send out the advertisement over the `Link` in the form of a broadcast.

 ### Handling of ingress traffic